ash/raku-course/essentials/more-on-functions/mind-the-space/index.md

 ## TL;DR

-Do not add a space between the name of the function and the parentheses of the function signature.
+Do not add a space between the name of the function and the parentheses with its arguments.

 ## Long story